Old Bavarian Donaumoos: History

 The Donaumoos was formed after the last glacial period, which ended approximately 10,000 years ago, in the wet lowlands on the southern side of the Danube (Donau).
-Over a period of time, peat was formed in the Donaumoos through the incomplete decomposing of plant materials.
+Over a period of time, peat was formed in the Donaumoos through the incomplete decomposition of plant materials.
 The peat formed at a rate of one millimetre per annum, to eventually reach a thickness of up to 10 metres in the Donaumoos.

 Up until 1790, the 180 square kilometres of the Donaumoos fen were mostly inaccessible.
 From 1790 onwards, under the initiative of Charles Theodore, Elector of Bavaria, the fen was systematically drained.
 473 kilometres of canals were built to drain the Donaumoos and, alongside the straight canals, villages were formed.
 Living conditions in the Moos were however difficult and new settlers for the region were hard to find.

 To compensate for the later problem, the Bavarian government relaxed its long-standing policy of not allowing non-Catholics to live in Bavaria.
 In 1802, it permitted 120 Mennonite families to settle in the Danube fens.
 The new settlers were given numerous advantages, like subsidies, freedom from military service, tax-and rent-free use of the land for 10 years.
 Economic difficulties in the mid-1850s however forced the Mennonites to abandon their colony again and eventually emigrate to the United States.

 Other Protestants - Lutherans and some reformed - settled in the Donaumoos to stay, however.
 As a result, in the 19th century there established three Protestant parishes in Karlshuld, Ludwigsmoos and Untermaxfeld, some of the very few existing in rural southern Bavaria before 1945.

 Apart from non-Catholics, the Bavarian government also recruited convicts to settle in the area.

 The Moos was also home to one of Bavaria's most notorious criminals, Theo Berger (1941–2003), who was able to muster considerable support in the region during his four escape attempts from prison.
 Berger, who was the subject of a 1986 documentary, Der Al Capone vom Donaumoos (The Al Capone of the Donaumoos), was sent to a collective 137 years in jail and died in the Straubing prison in 2003.